aabradley/aabradley.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "MATH 100"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Arizona, Department of Mathematics"
-date: 2014-01-01
+date: 2023-01-01
-location: "City, Country"
+location: "Tucson, Arizona"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.

-Heading 1
+Graduate Assistant for MATH 100

+Info
 ======
+As the Graduate Assistant for MATH 100, I held office hours for Asynchronous versions of MATH 100.
+I also held meetings with students regarding their placement, grades, and conduct.
+I was a point of contact for undergraduate teaching assistants, working alongside course coordinators and Math Academic Coaches (MAC).

 Heading 2
 ======